-Where an applicant has applied for an Apprenticeship they will also be required to attend an interview with potential employers.
+Where an applicant has applied for an Apprenticeship they will also be required to attend an interview with potential employers before they can start their apprenticeship.
+You must have secured suitable employment before you can enrol on an apprenticeship.

 Initial Assessments